Foxwhisper/Home_Sales/README.md

 I analysed the data to answer the following questions:

-1.What is the average price for a four-bedroom house sold for each year?
+What is the average price for a four-bedroom house sold for each year?

     ```sql
     SELECT